Tasty Recipes for the Home Cook

 • If you can’t find Seasoning Mix for Roast Red Pork, it’s also available online.

-• A wok, large saute pan, or an electric skillet are all suitable for cooking fried rice.
+• A wok, a large saute pan, or an electric skillet are all suitable for cooking fried rice.
 I often use this electric skillet, especially when I’m making a large batch.

 • Medium skillet for cooking eggs.
 This is nonstick granite coating and is PFOA free.

-• Quarter size baking sheet pan for cooking the pork.
+• Quarter-size baking sheet pan for cooking the pork.

 YOU MIGHT ALSO LIKE THESE RECIPES